-This article concerns the connection via EWS.
+This article concerns connecting to on-prem Exchange via EWS.
 When connecting to the source server via MAPI, the used service account needs to fulfill these requirements.

 What are roles?